Zen Studies

 Interim Residency

-Dai Bosatsu Zendo opens its doors to serious Zen students during the winter and summer interims.
-Interim residencies are generally offered from mid-December to mid-March and mid-July to late August.
-Beginners or well-seasoned students are welcome.
-Applications are welcome for our interim residencies Your sincere motivation to deepen your practice and your willingness to follow monastic rules and give of yourself while working, sitting, and living with fellow residents are the most important requirements.
+Dai Bosatsu Zendo opens its doors to serious Zen students during the summer interim.
+Interim residencies are generally offered from mid-July to late August.
+Beginners or well-seasoned students are welcome to apply for interim residencies.
+Your sincere motivation to deepen your practice and your willingness to follow monastic rules and give of yourself while working, sitting, and living with fellow residents are the most important requirements.
 There is no fee for interim residency, though we welcome contributions.
 A sample interim schedule is shown below.
 Typical work varies with the season and includes monastery cleaning, cooking, sewing, laundry, grounds maintenance and construction projects.
-We ask that you carry out all aspects of practice quietly and thoroughly for at least five and-a half days each week.
+We ask that you carry out all aspects of practice quietly and thoroughly for at least five and a half days each week.
 Rest period is Sunday after lunch through Monday evening.
 Students have a simple room that may or may not be private.
 Contact with the outside world is limited.
 Bring a telephone calling card for your use.
 There is no phone reception and only minimal internet access.

 From mid-July to late August, summer interim offers a wonderful opportunity for serious Zen students interested in residential Zen practice.
 Dai Bosatsu Zendo is a magical place in every season, but during the summer it is particularly special.
 The fragrance of flowers, the sparkling lake, the songs of rare birds, rain and thunder, the warm sun and cool breezes are profoundly refreshing to the spirit.

-To apply for an interim residency, call us at (845) 439-4566, or e-mail the DBZ office.
+To apply for an interim residency, call us at (845) 439-4566, or email the DBZ office at office@daibosatsu.org.
 Applications will be accepted on a rolling basis.

 Sample Interim Schedule